The Power Of A Strong Call To Action: How To Make Yours Click-Worthy

 Want to see an example of a brand doing it right?
 Look no further than file hosting service Dropbox.
 Their aesthetic is built around subtle imagery and simple design, and their call to action is no difference.
 Contained in a bold blue box, it contrasts with the negative space around it.
 It jumps out from the page without any external distractions, and even the photo is simple and understated.

-Your call to action is your advertising Horn of Gondor, the guiding light down your marketing funnel.
-Work on creating a strong, crafted, and compelling command, and your campaigns will be rejuvenated, injected with a hit of energy and dynamism.
+Your call to action is your advertising, Horn of Gondor, the guiding light down your marketing funnel.
+Work on creating a strong, crafted, and compelling command, and your campaigns will be rejuvenated and injected with a hit of energy and dynamism.
 Whether it’s part of your email marketing or placed enticingly on your website, be sure to heed the lessons imparted above.
-And it’s not just there either: a call to action on your blog post or social media content can open up new avenues for you to draw in the customers.
+And it’s not just there either: a call to action on your blog post or social media content can open up new avenues for you to draw in customers.
 So what are you waiting for?
 Get working on those calls to action today!